HampusMat/Syrette/README.md

 To use these features, you must [enable it in Cargo](https://doc.rust-lang.org/cargo/reference/features.html#dependency-features).

 ## Motivation
-Other DI libraries for Rust are either unmaintained ([di](https://crates.io/crates/di) for example), overcomplicated and or bloated ([anthill-di](https://crates.io/crates/anthill-di) for example) or has a weird API ([teloc](https://crates.io/crates/teloc) for example).
+Other DI/IOC libraries for Rust are either unmaintained ([di](https://crates.io/crates/di) for example), overcomplicated and or bloated ([anthill-di](https://crates.io/crates/anthill-di) for example) or has a weird API ([teloc](https://crates.io/crates/teloc) for example).